by KB Meniado

 “Fine.
 I’ll play the devout daughter for you.”

 “Maya,” my father yells, but I ignore him.

 mostly because I felt like some definitions were lacking in the entirety of the story in general, such as how culture and religion—two central themes—played into the characters’ and community’s lives.
-I would have enjoyed this better should there have been more internalization or a major change of heart on Maya’s side (the hate crime that happened to his parents should have done that), as that would represent her growth as the story went along.
+I would have enjoyed this better should there have been more internalization or a major change of heart on Maya’s side (the hate crime that happened to her parents should have done that), as that would represent her growth as the story went along.
 The use of the terrorist’s story could have also helped tying the story tighter, and so goes the same for the rest of the promising supporting characters, like her ~woke aunt Hina (see below).

 “I’m not married?
 You don’t want Maya to be too independent like me?
 Well, I’m happy, if that matters to you.
 I have a great life and great friends, and I love being a graphic designer.
 I designed a banner that’s hanging from every lamppost in downtown Chicago to raise money and awareness for breast cancer.And I’m proud of that.
 I hope Maya can have all the things that make her happy and more.And if she wants to get married, that should be her choice.”